The sword of Charlemagne or the saber of Attila?

 Early Hungarian sabers were different from the ones that we used during the Ottoman wars.
-In fact, the name “saber” spread in the world, coming from the Hungarian language but only after the 15th century.
-Before, these slightly curved blades had been called just “sword”.
+The name “saber” spread in the world, coming from the Hungarian language but only after the 15th century.
+Before, these slightly curved blades had been called just “swords”.

 As for the Ottoman wars, it is believed that the Kumans and other soldiers of Hungary may have used similar sabers until the late 14th century.

 However, the new Eastern-style sabers soon became popular, assumedly because of the Ottoman military clashes.
 Then, the Hungarian sabers began their own development, being slightly different from Turk and Persian sabers.
 Not to mention the Polish branch of this family.

 Below, here is the so-called Sabre of Charlemagne (742 – 814).
 Total length – 90.5 cm, blade length – 75.8 cm, blade width – 2.8 cm.

 It is said to be an early saber of the Hungarian (Magyar) type (presumably made in the early 10th century or before).
 Part of the Aachen regalia of the Holy Roman Empire.
 According to tradition, Otto III recovered the weapon when he opened Charlemagne’s grave in AD 1000.

 On the other hand, according to Tóth Zoltán, it was gifted to Prince Otto Northeim by the mother of King Salamon of Hungary in 1063, in exchange for his military help, he cites: